Last modified: March 12, 2025

 NoSQL Databases

-NoSQL databases provide flexible schemas and are designed to handle unstructured or semi-structured data.
-They are categorized into several types, each optimized for specific data models and access patterns.
+NoSQL databases have flexible schemas designed to handle unstructured or semi-structured data, categorized by different models optimized for specific use cases.

 Document-Based Databases